Yukino-Ai/albatross/dev.md

 ---

-Why?: Visually appealing while still functional
+Justification: This is a good test feature that is arguably visually appealing while still being functional.

 ---